 What music did you learn growing up?

 We learnt the Indian violin from my dad (Dr. L Subramaniam).
-And Western voice, Western violin, and piano from external teachers.
+And a Western voice, Western violin, and piano from external teachers.

 Is there a connection between Western and Carnatic music?